mbuotidem/terraform-aws-slackbot/examples/api-gateway/README.md

 # Lambda Function URL Example

-This example demonstrates how to deploy the Slack bot using an AWS Lambda Function URL instead of API Gateway.
+This example demonstrates how to deploy the Slack bot using an AWS Lambda Function URL (which is now the default behavior).

 ## Terraform Code